 - Desire: Get readers interested enough to perform an action

-- Action: Ask your recipient to make an action (reply, book appointment, buy, etc).
+- Action: Ask your recipient to make an action (reply, book an appointment, buy, etc).

 Using active voice will make your email introduction more personal.
 This will also help to grab the recipient’s attention and encourage them that you are making an effort on their behalf for a real conversation, rather than just sending out a generic copy as with most of today’s emails.